Master of Social Work (Qualifying)

 Unit Description:

-Field education is a core component of social work education intended to assist students with integrating theory and practice.
+Field education is a core component of social work course and is intended to assist students with integrating classroom learning with professional practice.
+Field Education socialises students into the profession, by providing an experiential learning opportunity to develop their professional identity and practice framework.

 Unit Workload: